 The pharmacy team was aware of the risks associated with people becoming pregnant whilst taking sodium valproate and topiramate as part of the Pregnancy Prevention Programme (PPP).
 The pharmacy team took care not to apply labels over the warning cards on the boxes of valproate products when dispensing.
-They were aware of the new requirement to only dispense valproate in original packs to ensure people receiving it could see the warning about the risks of becoming pregnant whilst taking it.
-The SI had regular conversations with the people at risk who were prescribed valproate to ensure they were on adequate contraception.
+They were aware of the recent updates to guidance about supplying valproate safely to those who had the potential to become pregnant whilst taking it.
+The pharmacists had regular conversations with the people at risk who were prescribed valproate to ensure they were on adequate contraception.
 And records were made on the PMR.

 The dispensary stock was generally arranged alphabetically on shelves.
 It was well organised.
 Date checking was undertaken regularly and records were kept.
 Spot checks revealed no date-expired medicines or mixed batches.
 Prescriptions containing owings were appropriately managed and the prescription was kept with the balance until it was collected.
 Stock was obtained from reputable sources.
 Records of recalls and alerts were actioned promptly.
 Relevant alerts were printed and stored with any quarantined stock.
+Dedicated bins for the disposal of waste medicines were available and seen being used for the disposal of medicines returned by patients.